Uechi Ryu Insights

-Uechi-Ryū Karate-Do (meaning: The way of the style of Uechi karate) is a traditional style of Okinawan karate and one of the three main styles of karate practiced in Okinawa today.
-Originally called Pangainoon, the style was renamed Uechi-Ryū after the death of Kanbun Uechi in 1948.
-The style was expanded and popularized by his son, Kanei Uechi.
+Uechi-Ryū Karate-Do, which translates to the way of the style of Uechi karate, is a prominent form of Okinawan Karate and ranks among the three main styles practiced in Okinawa today.
+Initially known as Pangainoon, this traditional Okinawan Karate style was renamed Uechi-Ryū following the death of its founder, Kanbun Uechi, in 1948.
+His son, Kanei Uechi, played a crucial role in expanding and popularizing Uechi-Ryū karate.

-Pangainoon, meaning "half-hard, half-soft," refers to the principle in Uechi-ryu that emphasizes developing body flow to maximize energy, power, speed, and timing by accelerating movements with no tension (soft) and focusing energy at contact (hard).
-Uechi-Ryu (Pangainoon) is derived from the tiger, crane, and dragon.
-This style of karate is very practical for self-defense, emphasizing front-facing stances and body positioning; circular intercepting movements; tenshin (evading) techniques; combined block/strike methods; kicks below the waist; and striking with toes, knuckles, and open hands.
+The term Pangainoon, meaning "half-hard, half-soft," embodies a core principle of Uechi-Ryu karate that focuses on developing body flow to enhance energy, power, speed, and timing.
+This is achieved by executing movements without tension (soft) and concentrating energy at the point of contact (hard).
+Uechi-Ryu, influenced by the tiger, crane, and dragon, is particularly practical for self-defense, emphasizing front-facing stances, body positioning, circular intercepting movements, tenshin (evading) techniques, combined block/strike methods, low kicks, and striking with toes, knuckles, and open hands.

-There are eight kata in Uechi-Ryu including Sanchin, Kanshiwa, Kanshu, Seichin, Seisan, Seiryu, Kanchin, and Sanseiryu.
-The original kata from Pangainoon are Sanchin, Seisan, and Sanseiryu.
-The other five kata were added to the style by Kanei Uechi and other senior students of Kanbun to further help students develop their Uechi-Ryu techniques.
-The Sanchin kata is the foundation of the style.
-Kanbun Uechi says, "All is in Sanchin (see the Old Way)."
+Uechi-Ryu features eight kata, including Sanchin, Kanshiwa, Kanshu, Seichin, Seisan, Seiryu, Kanchin, and Sanseiryu.
+The original kata from Pangainoon are Sanchin, Seisan, and Sanseiryu, while the additional five kata were introduced by Kanei Uechi and other senior students of Kanbun to enhance the development of Uechi-Ryu techniques.
+Notably, the Sanchin kata serves as the foundation of this style, with Kanbun Uechi stating, "All is in Sanchin (see the Old Way)."

-In addition to these eight kata, the style also practices Junbi Undo warm-up exercises, Hojo Undo technique-based exercises, pre-arranged kumite (sparring), freestyle kumite (sparring), bunkai (application of kata movement), kotikitae (arm conditioning), and ashikitae (leg conditioning).
+Besides these eight kata, Uechi-Ryu karate also incorporates Junbi Undo warm-up exercises, Hojo Undo technique-based exercises, pre-arranged kumite (sparring), freestyle kumite, bunkai (application of kata movement), kotikitae (arm conditioning), and ashikitae (leg conditioning).

 The Sanchin kata is the foundation of the style and the first of the three original kata.
 Sanchin means the three conflicts of mind, body, and spirit.